moon-jam/discord-bot-Rock-Paper-Scissors/README.md

 - Utilizes Discord's Slash Commands, allowing players to interact with the game directly in the chat.
 - The game results are visualized in a table format at the end of the game.
 This graphical table lists all players' choices and highlights the winners or players who tied, providing a clear and concise view of the outcomes.
 This ensures consistent formatting across all devices and platforms.
 See the example below:
 ![Game Result Table Example](./assets/table.png)
+- Supports English and Traditional Chinese.
+Players can switch the language of the game commands and messages using the `/set_language` command.

 ## Game Rules